 Although true they need to take more precautions regarding catching an infection, because they are taking medications called immunosuppressants to prevent the rejection of the transplant.

-Importantly, kidney transplantation increases the chances of greater sense of personal fulfilment with a fuller and more harmonious personal, family, and work life.
-Many patients are able to reinstate their profession or previous work life after transplantation, which in some cases was severely affected after starting dialysis.
+Importantly, kidney transplantation increases the chances of a greater sense of personal fulfilment with a fuller and more harmonious personal, family, and work life.
+Many patients are able to reinstate their profession or previous work-life after transplantation, which in some cases was severely affected after starting dialysis.

 This does not mean that these goals cannot be achieved by dialysis patients, especially when taking good care of themselves.
 But it is true that the bulk of patients with a kidney transplant tend to do better than the bulk of patients on dialysis.